J-x-x/discord-screenshotter-dotnet/README.md

 This also requires a discord webhook to be created.
 For instructions on creating a webhook visit https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks

+.NET 7.0 must be installed as a pre-requisite

 ## Config

 Requires a config file to be created and saved as `discord-screenshotter-dotnet.dll.config` in the same directory as the .exe